 Vietnam’s conditional business line framework controls which sectors foreign investors can enter—and under what restrictions.
-Appendix IV of the Law on Investment 2020 (No. 61/2020/QH14) lists sectors subject to foreign ownership caps, mandatory licensing, or outright prohibition.
-As of December 2024, Decree 31/2021/ND-CP Annex I contains 227 conditional business lines across 21 economic sectors.
+Appendix IV of the Law on Investment 2025 (effective March 1, 2026) lists sectors subject to foreign ownership caps, mandatory licensing, or outright prohibition.
+Decree 31/2021/ND-CP Annex I contains over 200 conditional business lines across multiple economic sectors.

-That number is shrinking.
-Resolution 66/NQ-CP dated 26 March 2025 initiates reforms abolishing conditional lines in sectors posing minimal national security risk—primarily manufacturing, wholesale, and IT services.
-The Revised Law on Investment 2025 takes effect March 1, 2026, shifting these sectors from pre-licensing approval to ex-post supervision.
+That list is shrinking.
+The Law on Investment 2025 removes 38 conditional business lines—primarily in manufacturing, wholesale, and IT services—shifting them from pre-licensing approval to ex-post supervision.
 For investors in still-conditional sectors, the full framework remains in force.
 For investors in deregulated sectors, market entry timelines compress dramatically.

 The Negative List: What Foreign Investors Face

-Every sector in Vietnam is open to foreign investment unless Appendix IV says otherwise.
-That’s the principle under Article 7 of the Law on Investment 2020.
+Every sector in Vietnam is open to foreign investment unless Appendix IV says otherwise—the core principle under the Law on Investment 2025.
 The sectors that ARE restricted fall into two categories: prohibited (narcotics production, certain defense industries—no foreign participation allowed) and conditional (foreign participation allowed with restrictions).

-Conditional sectors restrict your access through three mechanisms.
+Conditional sectors restrict foreign investor access through three mechanisms.

 Foreign Ownership Caps